Creative Commons License

 Explicit definition of all the mapped documents is the only necessary configuration for the ODM and there are several configuration options that you can control.
 The following configuration options exist for a mapping:

-• dir Path to the mapping or entity files (depending on the driver).
+• dir Path to the mapping or document files (depending on the driver).
 If this path is relative it is assumed to be relative to the bundle root.
 This only works if the name of your mapping is a bundle name.
-If you want to use this option to specify absolute paths you should prefix the path with the kernel parameters that exist in the DIC (for example %kernel.root_dir%).
+If you want to use this option to specify absolute paths you should prefix the path with the kernel parameters that exist in the DIC (for example %kernel.project_dir%).

 • prefix A common namespace prefix that all documents of this mapping share.
 This prefix should never conflict with prefixes of other defined mappings otherwise some of your documents cannot be found by Doctrine.
 This option defaults to the bundle namespace + Document, for example for an application bundle called AcmeHelloBundle, the prefix would be Acme\HelloBundle\Document.